Alice Roosevelt Longworth: Later life

-In 1955, Alice fell and suffered a broken hip.
+In 1955, Alice slipped and suffered a broken hip.
 In 1956, she was diagnosed with breast cancer, and though she successfully underwent a mastectomy at the time, cancer was found in her other breast in 1970, requiring a second mastectomy.

-Alice was a lifelong member of the Republican Party, but her political sympathies began to change when she became close to the Kennedy family and Lyndon Johnson.
-She voted Democratic in 1964 and was known to be supporting Bobby Kennedy in the 1968 Democratic primary.
+Alice was a lifelong member of the Republican Party, but her political sympathies began to change when she became close to the Kennedy family and Lyndon B. Johnson.
+She voted Democratic in 1964 and was known to be supporting Robert F. Kennedy in the 1968 Democratic primary.

 After Robert F. Kennedy was assassinated in 1968, Alice again supported her friend Richard Nixon in the 1968 and 1972 elections, just as she had done in his 1960 campaign against John F. Kennedy.
 She was recorded in a telephone conversation with Nixon in the Nixon White House tapes sharply criticizing the 1972 Democratic nominee George McGovern.
 Nixon called her "the most interesting [conversationalist of the age]" and said, "No one, no matter how famous, could ever outshine her."

 She remained cordial with Nixon's successor, Gerald Ford, but a perceived lack of social grace on the part of Jimmy Carter caused her to decline to ever meet him, the last sitting president in her lifetime.
 In the official statement marking her death, President Carter wrote "She had style, she had grace, and she had a sense of humor that kept generations of political newcomers to Washington wondering which was worse—to be skewered by her wit or to be ignored by her."

 Death

 After many years of ill health, Alice died in her Embassy Row house on February 20, 1980, eight days after her 96th birthday, of emphysema and pneumonia, with contributory effects of a number of other chronic illnesses.
 She is buried in Rock Creek Cemetery, Washington, D.C.
-She is the longest-lived child of a US President.
+She was the last surviving child of Theodore Roosevelt and is the longest-lived child of a US President.